sparkfun/SparkFun_RTK_Firmware/docs/configure_pointperfect.md

 *RTK Facet L-Band* products are equipped with a special antenna and extra receiver to decrypted the L-Band corrections using the PointPerfect service from u-blox.
 The PointPerfect sub menu allows a user to enter their 'Home' WiFi settings.
 This WiFi SSID and password are used to regularly obtain the needed decryption keys from u-blox.
 This is normally your home WiFi or other accessible WiFi.

 PointPerfect L-Band decryption keys are valid for a maximum of 56 days.
 During that time, the RTK Facet L-Band can operate normally without the need for WiFi access.
 However, when the keys are set to expire in 28 days or less, the RTK Facet L-Band will attempt to log in to the 'Home' WiFi at each power on.
 If WiFi is not available, it will continue normal operation.
+If the keys full expire, the device will continue to receive the L-Band signal but will be unable to decrypt the signal, disabling high precision GNSS.
+The RTK Facet L-Band will continue to have extraordinary accuracy (we've seen better than 0.15m HPA) but not the centimeter level accuracy that comes with RTK.

 [![Display showing 14 days until Keys Expire](https://cdn.sparkfun.com/assets/learn_tutorials/2/1/8/8/SparkFun_RTK_LBand_DayToExpire.jpg)](https://cdn.sparkfun.com/assets/learn_tutorials/2/1/8/8/SparkFun_RTK_LBand_DayToExpire.jpg)